the-nurk/hof/docs/content/getting-started/hof-attributes.md

 ---
 title: "#hof & @attributes"
+brief: "Special annotations for hof."

 weight: 70
 ---

 {{<lead>}}
-The `#hof` definition is how generators, datamodels, and workflows are discovered.
+The `#hof` definition is how generators, datamodels, and workflows are discovered and configured.
 Several attributes allow you to write shorthand for common settings.
 {{</lead>}}